Search String

 Arkanoid Amiga 1988

 A souped-up, high-speed clone of Atari's Breakout coinop of 1976, Arkanoid is one of the most fiendishly addictive games to appear on Western computer-game machines.
 In addition, Amiga Arkanoid is one of the greatest coinop ports of all-time; it is as playable as the original arcade game and practically arcade-perfect.
+In fact, I prefer Amiga Arkanoid to coinop Arkanoid.

-As in Breakout and most other bat-&-ball games, the object of Arkanoid is to destroy colored bricks by hitting a ball into them with a bat that can only move horizontally along the bottom of the screen.
-In Arkanoid, the ball is an energy ball and the bat is a spacecraft called "The Vaus."
-Once all the bricks are destroyed, you can go to the next round.
+As in Breakout and other block-breakers, the object of Arkanoid is to destroy colored blocks by deflecting a ball into them with a bat that can only move horizontally along the bottom of the screen.
+In Arkanoid, the walls of blocks are space walls, the ball is an energy weapon and the bat is a spacecraft called "The Vaus."

 Arkanoid is all about reflexes, timing, prediction and trajectories -- and a bit of luck.